 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

 I love making palmiers!
-They’re an incredibly easy cookie that only requires a few ingredients, and that crisp, flaky texture is to die for!
-So today for Day 10 of my 12 Days of Christmas Cookies, I knew I had to share these cinnamon palmiers.
-They’re the classic puff pastry palmiers recipe, with an added touch of brown sugar and spice.
+They're an incredibly easy cookie that only requires a few ingredients, and that crisp, flaky texture is to die for!
+And these cinnamon palmiers are a delicious twist!
+They're the classic puff pastry palmiers recipe, with an added touch of brown sugar and spice.
 So quick and easy, and so perfect for a simple holiday treat!

-In my experience, there’s a reason why palmiers are so popular all over the world.
-They’re easy to make and so tasty — what’s not to love?
-And to me, this variation, cinnamon palmiers, is a perfect spin on the classic.
+In my experience, there's a reason why palmiers are so popular all over the world.
+They're easy to make and so tasty -- what's not to love?
+And to me, this cinnamon palmiers variation is a perfect spin on the classic.